konradhalas/import_import/README.rst

 import import
 =============

-This is a presentation about import machinery in the Python langugae.
+This is a presentation about import machinery in the Python language.

 How to build
 ============